cape-io/www.cape.io/pages/about.md

 * paginator (This info should be available all the time.)
 * priority

-## Compile
-Load up the config file.
-For each `render` create permalinks.

-sort_by: priority
-theme: cape
-base_path:
-production_url:
-data_url:

-## Theme
+## Layout

-Theme layout files can depend on other theme files and other rendered list.
+Defines mustache theme file that the entities are passed through.
+Theme layout files can depend on other theme files and other rendered lists.